Eligibility for Disability: Am I Disabled?

 While we all experience some acute depression, sadness, and stress from time to time, bear in mind that the mental conditions eligible for disability benefits must be much more severe in nature.
 The may include but not limited to chronic depression and anxiety as well as bipolar disorder, ADHD and Post-Traumatic Stress Disorder or PTSD, Schizophrenia and so on.

 I hope this helps to answer some of you questions.
 Should you have any additional questions, please do not hesitate to contact us.
 Our firm handles only Social Security and SSI Disability claims and nothing else.
 We can help you start a brand new claim or help you appeal a denied claim.
 Once a claim is denied we urge clients to request a disability appeal in Glendale, or your local Social Security office.
-However, prior to doing so, it is important for you to consult with one of our Social Security Disability Advocates to find out about your eligibility for disability.
+However, prior to doing so, it is important for you to consult with one of our Social Security Disability Attorneys to find out about your eligibility for disability.
 Remember, we don't get paid until you win so ahead, give us a call or fill out the form for your free consultation.
 Let us help you get the benefits you deserve.